gsmecher/awaitless/README.rst

 If you're writing network-oriented code in Python, you're probably looking at an asynchronous framework of some kind.
-Let's say you're also writing code that's intended to be used interactively in ipython.
+Let's say you're also writing code that's intended to be used interactively in IPython or Jupyter notebooks.

-(Why would you ever use async interactively in ipython?
+(Why would you ever use async interactively in IPython/JupyterLab?
 There's a longer screed associated with an earlier attempt `here
 <https://github.com/gsmecher/tworoutine>`_.)

 That's a drag, because async is irrelevant for interactive use -- except you